ibm-cloud-docs/speech-to-text/models-large-speech-language.md

 Large speech models support a wide range of configurable query parameters that can be tuned to optimize performance across different languages and use cases.
 While default parameter values provide strong baseline performance, adjusting specific parameters can significantly improve:

-- Transcription stability
+- transcription stability
-- Speech segmentation and endpointing behavior
+- speech segmentation and endpointing behavior
-- Recognition accuracy, especially in noisy or variable environments
+- recognition accuracy, especially in noisy or variable environments

 #### Target use cases
 {: #models-lsm-target-use-cases}